Bird migration: In seabirds

 The Arctic tern migrates the greatest distance of any bird.

 Seabird migration is similar in pattern to those of the waders and waterfowl.
 Some, such as the black guillemot Cepphus grylle and some gulls, are quite sedentary; others, such as most terns and auks breeding in the temperate northern hemisphere, move varying distances south in the northern winter.
 The Arctic tern Sterna paradisaea has the longest-distance migration of any bird, and sees more daylight than any other, moving from its Arctic breeding grounds to the Antarctic non-breeding areas.
-One Arctic tern, ringed (banded) as a chick on the Farne Islands in Northumberland off the British east coast, reached Melbourne, Australia in just three months from fledging, a sea journey of over 22,000 km, while another also from the Farne Islands with a light level geolocator tag 'G82' covered a staggering 96,000 km in just 10 months from the end of one breeding season to the start of the next, travelling not just the length of the Atlantic Ocean and the width of the Indian Ocean, but also half way across the South Pacific to the boundary between the Ross and Amundsen Seas before returning back west along the Antarctic coast and back up the Atlantic.
+One Arctic tern, ringed (banded) as a chick on the Farne Islands in Northumberland off the British east coast, reached Melbourne, Australia in just three months from fledging, a sea journey of over 22,000 km, while another also from the Farne Islands with a light level geolocator tag 'G82' covered a staggering 96,000 km in just 10 months from the end of one breeding season to the start of the next, travelling not just the length of the Atlantic Ocean and the width of the Indian Ocean, but also halfway across the South Pacific to the boundary between the Ross and Amundsen Seas before returning west along the Antarctic coast and back up the Atlantic.
 Many tubenosed birds breed in the southern hemisphere and migrate north in the southern winter.

 The most pelagic species, mainly in the 'tubenose' order Procellariiformes, are great wanderers, and the albatrosses of the southern oceans may circle the globe as they ride the "Roaring Forties" outside the breeding season.
 The tubenoses spread widely over large areas of open ocean, but congregate when food becomes available.
 Many are among the longest-distance migrants; sooty shearwaters Puffinus griseus nesting on the Falkland Islands migrate 14,000 km between the breeding colony and the North Atlantic Ocean off Norway.
 Some Manx shearwaters Puffinus puffinus do this same journey in reverse.
 As they are long-lived birds, they may cover enormous distances during their lives; one record-breaking Manx shearwater is calculated to have flown 8 e6km during its over-50-year lifespan.